mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 ### Providing a manifest

 Your app has to provide a manifest, which declares the app's metadata required for installation.
-In this example, the following permissions are requested:
+In this example, the following permissions and locations are requested:

 - Create posts as a bot (`act_as_bot`)
 - Render icons in the channel header (`/channel_header`)